Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 Napalm is made by combining gasoline with a thickening agent, such as soap or styrofoam.
-Napalm is highly flammable and dangerous to handle, so it should be used in a well-ventilated area and with caution.
+Napalm is highly flammable and dangerous to handle, so it should made in a well-ventilated area and with caution.

 Making napalm is actually an easy and straightforward process that only requires a few ingredients that you probably already have around the house.

-All you need is some gasoline, a container, and some styrofoam.
+Ingredients: All you need for ingredients is some gasoline, a container, and some styrofoam.

 1. Find a container for the gasoline.